Search

 A tested and certified wheelchair lift has many safety features built into its design.
 These include a spring-loaded mechanical roll stop, safety belt, and alarm.
 Technician experts design each feature to keep your riders safe while using the lift and prevent staff injury.

-Now that you know what the pros are to having a lift installed in your wheelchair van, you may be wondering what the cons are.
+Now that you know the pros of having a lift installed in your wheelchair van, you may be wondering about the cons.
 Read on to find out.

 Powered lifts for wheelchair vans: what are the cons?